Administration, research and organisations

 The majority of Finland's fishing grounds are owned by partnerships, of which there are about 20,000 in total.
 Water areas are also owned by central and local governments and private individuals.
 The owner of a water area decides on fishing practices and grants fishing licences.

-Finland is divided into more than 200 fishing areas, which function as co-operation bodies for owners and users of water areas.
-Fishing areas harmonise fishing practices and fisheries management within larger bodies of water areas and sell lure-fishing licences covering extensive areas.
+Finland is divided into 118 fisheries regions, which function as co-operation bodies for owners and users of water areas.
+Fisheries regions harmonise fishing practices and fisheries management within larger bodies of water areas and sell lure-fishing licences covering extensive areas.

 Photo: Jari Tuiskunen